mcsuGH/Bank-Tech-Test/README.md

 ## Instructions
 Clone this repository using `git clone https://github.com/mcsuGH/Bank-Tech-Test.git`\
 \
 Run `npm install` to install any dependencies then run `jest` to run the tests for the code.
+To check for test coverage, run the command `jest --coverage`.

 ## Specification
 ### Requirements